PLAYGROUND EQUIPMENT AND PAVILIONS AT THE BRANDON TOWNSHIP COMMUNITY PARK ARE CLOSED UNTIL FURTHER NOTICE DUE TO COVID-19

-Brand Township Community Park is located at 1414 North Hadley Road in Brandon Township.
+Brandon Township Community Park is located at 1414 North Hadley Road in Ortonville, MI.
 From M-15 (Ortonville Road): Turn east onto Oakwood Road then turn north onto Hadley Road.
 The park is the first driveway on the right.
 The multipurpose fields and parking areas are to your left as you enter the park.

 Brandon Township's grant proposal for the Michigan DNR 2008 Land & Water Conservation Fund earned the highest marks of all remissions statewide.
 Written by the Parks and Recreation Director, the proposal was awarded $75,000 in match funding for park development.
 These funds facilitated the purchase and installation of an ADA-compliant boundless playground, a motorized lift station for the sledding hill, and a connecting path.

-The in the year 2000, the Brandon Township Board of Trustees officially created a fully-staffed recreation department to provide our community residents with quality and accountability for recreational programming.
-Brandon Township Recreation (known today as Brandon Township Parks and Recreation) replaced an assortment of recreational groups that had prveiously operated independently within the community, such as the former Brandon-Groveland-Ortonville Recreation Commission.
+In 2000, Brandon Township Board of Trustees officially created a fully-staffed recreation department to provide our community residents with quality and accountability for recreational programming.
+Brandon Township Recreation (known today as Brandon Township Parks and Recreation) replaced an assortment of recreational groups that had previously operated independently within the community, such as the former Brandon-Groveland-Ortonville Recreation Commission.